adavarski/k3d-dotNet-microservices/README.md

 # Microservices
 Microservices with c#, docker and kubernetes

-This project is based on the .NET Microservices course taught by Les Jackson, which I followed and implemented.
+This project is based on the .NET Microservices course (Les Jackson), which I followed and implemented.
 The main features of this project include:

 Two .NET Microservices.
 RabbitMQ as a message bus for asynchronous communication between the services.
 SQL Server as the primary database, with an in-memory database option.
 All services are hosted in Docker containers.
 Services are orchestrated using Kubernetes.
 Nginx is used as the API Gateway.